ExpressionEngine/ExpressionEngine-User-Guide/source/add-ons/blacklist/index.rst

 Downloading ExpressionEngine.com Lists
 --------------------------------------

-EllisLab, Inc. maintains its own Blacklist and Whitelist, which are available for licensed purchasers of ExpressionEngine.
+EllisLab, Inc. maintains its own Blacklist and Whitelist.
 These lists are maintained with the help of our users.
 If you have an IP address, user agent, or URL that you believe should be added to the Blacklist or Whitelist, please email blacklist@ellislab.com.

-To download the ExpressionEngine Lists, you must have a valid license file entered into the :menuselection:`Settings --> License & Registration` area of the Control Panel.
 To download the Lists, go into the :menuselection:`Developer --> Add-Ons --> Black/White List`.
 In the main menu for the module are links that you can click to automatically download and add the ExpressionEngine.com Lists to your